anushka192001/Sales-dev-assistant/README.md

 # AVA - AI SDR Assistant Backend

-**AVA** is an AI-powered SDR (Sales Development Representative) assistant backend designed to help sales teams discover relevant leads, suggest outreach emails, and manage interactions intelligently.
+**AVA** is an AI-powered chatbot SDR (Sales Development Representative) assistant backend designed to help sales teams discover relevant leads, suggest outreach emails, create cadences of 100s of people with suggested email by just one command and manage interactions intelligently.
 Built with FastAPI, AVA integrates advanced LLMs and external APIs to streamline your sales workflow.

 ---